-Unwanted paint splatters on surfaces, paint stains on clothes, and skin can make you cringe.
+While painting, you can get unwanted splatters and stains on the surface.
 Since white spirit is effective in removing stains, can it remove paint?
-Here is the answer to that.

-White spirit will remove paint from different surfaces including concrete, wood, and tiles.
-But the solvent works better on fresh paint.
+White spirit can remove fresh paint stains from different surfaces, including concrete, wood, and tiles.
+However, if the paint has cured, you can’t remove it.

-However, white spirit can be used to kick-start the paint removal process.
-The solvent can be used alongside stronger solvents and paint-removers to remove dried paint.
+However, you can use it to kick-start to paint removal process.
+The solvent can be used alongside stronger solvents and paint removers to remove dried coatings.

-When it comes to removing dried paint from a surface, the best solvent to use is usually an alcohol-based solvent.
-This is because alcohol is strong enough to dissolve and remove dried paint from any surface.
+To remove dried coatings off a surface, you must use an alcohol-based solvent.
+This is because alcohol is strong enough to dissolve and remove dried coatings.
+Acetone and rubbing alcohol are great choices.

-Alcohol-based solvents like acetone and rubbing alcohol or isopropyl are great for removing dried paint.
-White spirit on the other hand is not alcohol-based.
-Though the solvent contains about 30% alcohol, white spirit has a larger volume of petroleum distillates.
-And, that doesn’t work great with dried paint.
+On the other hand, white spirit is not alcohol-based.
+Though the solvent contains about 30% alcohol, it also has a larger volume of petroleum distillates.
+And, that doesn’t work great with dried coatings.

-Solvents that contain a high volume of petroleum distillates like white spirit and mineral spirit aren’t great for removing dried paint.
-These solvents are used as paint thinners because they don’t have a high percentage of alcohol in them.
+Solvents that contain a high volume of petroleum distillates aren’t great for removing coatings.
+They are designed to thin paint before applying it, so they don’t have a high percentage of alcohol to actually remove the entire coating.

 Related Read: Can Mineral Spirits Remove Paint?

-How To Use White Spirit To Remove Paint (Made Easy)
+How To Use White Spirit To Remove Paint?

 Removing paint with white spirit isn’t a tough task.
-But like every other solvent, you need to be careful while using white spirit to prevent long-lasting damages to the surface.
+But like every other solvent, you need to be careful while using it to prevent long-lasting damage to the surface.

 - A bottle or keg of white spirit